Lanchu2hen9/CCLanchuBlog/posts/AT3-Concept-blog-post.md

 # Core Concept Frameworks:

 For the concepts that I am talking about please refer to the Week10a homework blog.
 I'll be going with Idea 2.
+See [Idea 2, Feedback From Gemini, Part 1](https://cclanchublo6-zrhcf6vk2dcy.deno.dev/Twenth-blog-post#analysis-of-idea-2-video-call-website-with-fun-interactions-webrtc-api) and [Idea 2, Feedback from Gemini, Part 2](https://cclanchublo6-zrhcf6vk2dcy.deno.dev/Twenth-blog-post#re-evaluation-of-idea-2-video-call-website-with-fun-interactions-webrtc-api)

 [Top ⬆︎](#)